apigee/apigeetool-node/README.md

 # apigeetool

-This is a tool for deploying API proxies and Node.js applications to the Apigee Edge platform.
-The tool also lets you list and undeploy API proxies.
+This is a tool for administering Apigee Edge things, including
+- deploying and undeploying API proxies or sharedflows
+- listing, creating, updating, or deleting products, caches, KVMs, developers, and apps
+- and other stuff

+## This is not an official Google product

-**Note:** This is not an officially supported Google product.
+This tool and the library included here is not an official Google product.
+Support is available on a best-effort basis via github or [the community site](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee).
+Pull requests are welcomed.

+## This tool does not support Apigee X or hybrid

+This tool works with Apigee Edge.
+It does not work with Apigee X or hybrid.
+For a similar tool that works with X or hybrid, see [here](https://github.com/srinandan/apigeecli).

 * [Installation](#installation)
 * [What you need to know about apigeetool](#whatyouneed)